 The book begins thrice.
 First, in the prologue.
 Here is an author who has taken some time off to work on a novel in a secluded hotel where he is visited by two characters from his book – Kamel Abd el-Aziz Gaafar and his sister Saleha.
 This could be Al Aswany himself; perhaps a little anecdote or fantasy he himself went through.
 They ask him to rewrite the story the way they want it.

-The story is narrated alternatively in third person, and from the points of view of Saleha and Kamel.
-It’s a typical struggle; the children go to school, some are bright like Kamel and Saleha and some not, like Said and Mahmud.
+The story is narrated alternatively in the third person and from the points of view of Saleha and Kamel.
+It’s a typical struggle; the children go to school, some are bright like Kamel and Saleha and some are not, like Said and Mahmud.
 There is often not enough money to pay for things like new shoes or school fees, but they get by.

-Abd el-Aziz works in the storeroom of the Automobile Club, whose rules are strict, whose workers live under constant fear of being punished by Alku, the head chamberlain of the Abdin Palace who had been around during the king childhood, and saw his succeed the throne in 1936.
-(The king is not named, but modeled after Farouk I).
-Alku is walking terror, and maintains a tight control on everything at the palace, instilling such extreme fear that no one dare complain.
+Abd el-Aziz works in the storeroom of the Automobile Club, whose rules are strict, whose workers live under constant fear of being punished by Alku, the head chamberlain of the Abdin Palace who had been around during the king’s childhood, and who saw the succeed the throne in 1936.
+(The king is not named, but modelled after Farouk I).
+Alku is walking terror, and maintains tight control of everything at the palace, instilling such extreme fear that no one dares complain.

 For a long while you will keep wondering where the story is going.
 The answers lie in the final few chapters, as the members of the rebellion are arrested by state security, as the temporary freedom and chaos that ruled the Automobile Club gives way to the comfortable terror of before.
 And the book ends with an important, symbolic event that marks change, in its true sense.